kant/sharpapp/README.md

 * Install
 	- Install basic software with integrated Ninite service, Ninite PowerShell GUI or just download Windows 10 ISO files
 * Scripting
-	- Lock down Windows 10, block telemetry and automate with PowerShell in a #App GUI
+	- Lock down Windows 10, block telemetry and automate with PowerShell in a #App GUI.
 * More
 	- 100% free (please [donate](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=donate@mirinsoft.com&lc=US&item_name=%20Mirinsoft&no_note=0&cn=&currency_code=USD&bn=PP-DonationsBF:btn_donateCC_LG.gif:NonHosted) and support me if you like it)
 	- features community powered and trending script files for your privacy, windows and apps